We spend a ridiculous amount of our lives commuting, working, and dealing with boring nuances in the traditional work setting.

-- There are no stresses of driving through traffic, being late or just dealing with other people who are angrily driving to reach their work destinations.
-I remember every morning in my first job, it was only a 7-mile drive to work, but I already started my day in a bad mood.
+- There are no stresses of driving through traffic, being late, or just dealing with other people who are angrily driving to reach their work destinations.
+I remember every morning at my first job, it was only a 7-mile drive to work, but I already started my day in a bad mood.

 Better Physical Health

 Once I found my remote work routine and prioritized some work breaks more throughout my day, my physical health improved as well.
 By working remotely, I’ve been able to schedule more intervals of exercise and not feel rushed.

 Your company might have a gym on-premise, but not all do.
 And getting to the gym or your home gym can be the last thing you want to do after a long workday and commute.

 Now with remote work, you can easily fall into the habit of always working and not taking a break.
 I’m guilty of this more often than I want to admit.

 But once I created a routine and marked it into my work calendar, I was able to break that habit and start improving my physical health.